kubk/typescript-enum/README.md

 ### Usage

-1) `enumValues` - converts an enum to iterable list:
+1) `enumValues` - converts an enum to an iterable list:

 ```ts
 import { enumValues } from 'typescript-enum'